rm3dom/safer/README.md

 I have a condition called being a parent, so I have a foggy brain, and stupid little annoying bugs slip into my code ~~because safety is not the number one concern for Kotlin.
-(Which is fair, Kotlin has to solve many problems on many targets)~~ (Kotlin will be much safer in upcoming versions and will include things like Rich Errors and CheckReturnValue, making Safer less useful).
+(Which is fair, Kotlin has to solve many problems on many targets)~~ (Kotlin will be much safer in upcoming versions and will include things like Rich Errors and @MustUseReturnValue, making Safer less useful).

 I used to use [Elm](https://elm-lang.org/) a lot and a little Rust, but it's mostly Kotlin because memory and startup